The Line of Resistance

 Many aspects of "The Line of Resistance" relate to students' everyday lives, and making connections between the two can further learning.
 Graphite pencils are familiar to students.
 Drawing resistors and circuits with pencils allows the student freedom to explore and discover relationships for themselves.

 Teachers can use this kit to teach their students how to measure the electrical properties of materials and circuits using a graphite pencil, a piece of paper and an ohmmeter.
-The contents are outlined below:

 - Activities